Tuesday

 Herbal Flea Control and Your Dog

 Don't let fleas get out of hand this summer.
 Natural herbal flea control can help you get a handle on fleas.
-Eucalyptus is a natural enemy of fleas, and eucalyptus oil is used in many flea control preparations.
+Eucalyptus is a natural enemy of fleas, and eucalyptus oil is used in some flea control preparations.

 Make Your Own Flea Dip